altepizza/nextBookmark/privacy_policy.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to your Nextcloud login credentials.
 The information that I request will be retained on your device and is not collected by me in any way.

+Apple may collect and send out crash reports related to this application for further analysis.
+These reports are used for the single purpose of error analysis.

 **Security**

 I value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.